forestryio/forestry.io/hugo/content/blog/new-pricing-organization-accounts.md

 ## Forestry Organizations

 Now you can set up a Forestry organization to manager your users across all of your sites (and branches).
-The Business plan is an Organization Account account (like an Organization Account in GitHub).
+The Business plan is an Organization Account account.
 It allows you to manage users and their roles for your entire organization.

 ![](/uploads/2018/03/business-plan-ui.png)